North Dakota Abortion Facts

 Percentage of Pregnancies Ending in Abortion (2011): 10%

 In 2011, 12,800 women in North Dakota became pregnant.
 74% of these pregnancies resulted in live births and 10% in induced abortions.
 The remaining pregnancies ended in miscarriage.

-Total Abortion Facilities (2011): 1
+Facilities That Perform Abortions (2011): 1

-In 2011, the Alan Guttmacher Institute reports that there were 1 abortion providers in North Dakota.
+In 2011, the Guttmacher Institute reports that there were 1 abortion providers in North Dakota.
 There were 1 providers in 2008, 1 providers in 2005, and 2 providers in 2000.

-Abortion Restrictions (2014):
+State Abortion Restrictions (2016):

 - Abortion would be banned if Roe v.
 Wade were to be overturned.